XKNX/xknx/docs/xknx.md

 KNX Data Secure credentials are sourced from a keyfile exported from ETS.
 IP Secure keys can be configured directly or sourced from a keyfile.

+For TCP tunnel connections a specific tunnel endpoint can be requested by setting `individual_address`.
+For SECURE tunnels this setting selects an interface from a given keyfile.

 # [](#header-2)Starting

 ```python